 • Code execution within a worker’s own scope.
 A malicious app can read any file its bundle mounts give it access to, exfiltrate data over allowed egress (including the open internet on both backends), and exhaust CPU up to its allotted ceiling.
 Neither backend defends against what the worker legitimately runs — it only constrains what the worker can reach.

 • Credentials inside the process.
-Any secret injected into a worker (e.g. an OpenBao-issued per-user API token) is readable by the code running in that worker.
+Any secret injected into a worker (e.g. a vault-issued per-user API token) is readable by the code running in that worker.
 Treat any credential in worker scope as exfiltrable by the code in that session.
 See Credential Management for the scoping model.

 Further reading#